legendary studio ghibli director hayao miyazaki documentary trailer revealed

 "Never Ending Man" documents the renowned Japanese animation director and Studio Ghibli co-founder, who recently came out of retirement to work on a new feature film.

 still from spirited away

-The documentary, titled Never Ending Man: Hayao Miyazaki, follows the journey taken by the uncompromising director over the past few years, from the announcement of his retirement in 2013, when he pronounced himself "a weak, used up old man," to his surprise return and embrace of computerised animation at 75 years old.
+The documentary, titled Never Ending Man: Hayao Miyazaki, follows the journey taken by the uncompromising director over the past few years — from the announcement of his retirement in 2013, when he pronounced himself "a weak, used up old man," to his surprise return and embrace of computerized animation at 75 years old.

-The film was made over the course of two years, documenting Miyazaki's "struggle with his life's true purpose" -- via a somewhat over-the-top British-accented voice-over.
-The film will screen on Japanese TV on 3 and 4 June; details of any possible wider release aren't yet known.
-Check out the trailer, below.
+The film was made over the course of two years, documenting Miyazaki's "struggle with his life's true purpose" — via a somewhat over-the-top British-accented voice-over.
+The film will screen on Japanese TV in June, details of a wider release is currently unknown.
+Check out the trailer below.

 Text Charlotte Gush